Faculty Policies and Procedures

 - use of technology

 Boston College administers formal course evaluations each semester, and the results of these regular evaluations are taken into account in the review.
 In addition, evaluations are solicited from a wide range of other individuals who are in a position to evaluate the candidate’s teaching.
 These may include both current and former students from various programs as well as colleagues in jointly taught classes or seminars, or who are otherwise in a position to evaluate the faculty member’s teaching.
-The LSOE Peer Evaluation of Teaching guidelines specify the practices used for summative assessments, which are considered by the Promotion and Tenure Committee (See Peer Observations under Lynch School Faculty Resources and Policies in Canvas).
+The LSOE Peer Evaluation of Teaching guidelines specify the practices used for summative assessments, which are considered by the Promotion and Tenure Committee (See Peer Observation under Faculty Resources and Policies on the Lynch School server).

 Teaching and learning are reciprocal intellectual activities, and tenure-track faculty members are expected to be actively engaged in scholarly reflection, research, and writing throughout the course of their professional careers.
 For the purposes of the tenure and promotion review, a higher premium is placed on original scholarship that makes unique contributions to help advance a field of study.